![]() |

 Romeo and Juliet in the famous "balcony scene" (Wikipedia) |

-This "story of ... woe" about "Juliet and her Romeo" begins in a fictionalized Verona, Italy, where two families, the Montagues and the Capulets, have lived in enmity for years.
-At the time of the story, bloodshed has erupted, with younger members of each household brawling in the streets, despite admonitions by a local noble, Count Paris.
+This "story of woe" about "Juliet and her Romeo" is set in a fictionalized version of Verona, Italy, where two families, the Montagues and the Capulets, have lived as enemies for many years.
+At the time of the story, brawling has again erupted, with younger members of each household fighting each other in the streets, despite admonitions by Escalus, Prince of Verona.
+He announces that any further fighting will be punishable by death.

-Juliet's cousin Tybalt, who had seen Romeo at the party, then challenges him to a duel, but, now considering to be Tybalt family, Romeo refuses to fight him.
-But Romeo's friend Mercutio takes up the challenge, and is killed in the fight.
-In grief and guilt, Romeo kills Tybalt, for which Count Paris banishes him from Verona.
+Shortly after the secret wedding, Juliet's cousin Tybalt challenges Romeo to a duel, but the newly-married Romeo now considers Tybalt to be family and refuses to fight him.
+However, Romeo's friend (and the Prince's relative) Mercutio takes up the challenge, and Tybalt kills him.
+In grief, rage, and guilt, Romeo kills Tybalt, for which the Prince banishes him from Verona to Mantua.

-Believing Juliet dead, Romeo rushes back to Verona and the Capulet crypt, where he finds Juliet's "corpse" lying.
-He drinks what's left of her poison and, just as he dies, she awakes to find him there, dead, and stabs herself with his dagger.
+Because he thinks Juliet is dead, Romeo rushes back to Verona.
+Before going to the Capulet crypt, he buys some real poison from an apothecary.
+Meanwhile, Count Paris has come to Juliet's tomb to mourn.
+Romeo sees him there; they fight, and Romeo kills Paris.
+Inside the tomb Romeo finds Juliet's "corpse."
+Miserable, he drinks the poison near her body.
+Just as he dies, she awakes to find him there, dead, and stabs herself with his dagger.

 The two families, seeing the folly of their ways, agree to end their feud.